ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Merged PR [#101](https://github.com/ProgMEM-CC/miniblox.impact.client.updatedv2/pull/101) (had 67 commits, so it HAD to be done before someone ruined the commit number)

 #### v8 (2026-01-06)
-- Big 2026 update
-- Dynamic Island
+- + Dynamic Island
-- Removed FastBreak + AutoFunnyChat Module
+- - Removed FastBreak + AutoFunnyChat Module
-- AutoSync version to v8
+- ✔️ AutoSync version to v8
 - (2026-01-04) `Services` module is toggled on by default.

 #### v6.9 (2025-12-31)
 - AutoSync version to v6.9
-- Velocity Fix by 6x68
+- Velocity Fixed by 6x68
 - Music Player added
 - New Dynamic Island branch